 "...[T]his was the first time I was willing to do anything to recover.
 It's changed my whole life."—Stan

 Little is known about how to prevent depression, but getting exercise and avoiding alcohol and drugs may help.
 Exercise may also help prevent depression from coming back (relapse) and may improve symptoms of mild depression.

 You also may be able to prevent depression by avoiding alcohol and drugs.
-Alcohol and drugs can trigger depression.
-And using them is often a sign that you have depression.
+Alcohol and drugs can contribute to depression.
+And using them can be a sign that you have depression.

 You may be able to prevent a relapse or keep your symptoms from getting worse if you:

 Counseling and psychotherapy are important parts of treatment for depression.
 You will work with a mental health professional such as a psychologist, licensed professional counselor, clinical social worker, or psychiatrist.
 Together you will develop an action plan to treat your depression.

 When you hear "counseling" or "therapy," you may think of lying on a couch and talking about your childhood.
 But most of these treatments don't look for hidden memories.
 They deal with how you think about things and how you act each day.

 The first step is finding a therapist you trust and feel comfortable with.
 The therapist also should have experience treating people who have depression and should be trained in proven therapies.
 These therapies include:4